MartinvonBerg/Fotorama-Leaflet-Elevation/readme.md

 # Changelog

 = 0.18.0 =
+14.05.2023: Readme updated.

+= 0.18.0 =
 13.05.2023: Trial with chartjs removed and new branch created.
 Bugfix in extractMetadata.php.
 AdminSettings for gpx-file upload.
 Leaflet loaded globally.
             No update of Swiper.js.
 Used version is 9.0.5.
 With version 9.1.0 and higher the hashnavigation does no longer work.
 New features are not required and swiper runs without errors.
-Mind the readme is not up to date.

 = 0.18.0 =
 15.02.2023: Swiper.js updated to 9.0.5.
 Lazy loading changed.
 Responsive image sizes added including SIMPLE Admin setting.
 Minor Bugfix in MiniMasonryClass